benthayer/git-gud/README.md

   * Begin the first challenge of the specified level
 * git gud load <level_name> <challenge_name>
   * Begin the specified challenge (it is optional to specify the challenge)
+* git gud load next
+  * Takes you to the next challenge
 * git gud commit
   * Commit an empty file with a unique name
 * git gud commit <name>